e2b-dev/awesome-ai-agents/README.md

 Research, Science

 ### Description
+GPT Researcher is a GPT-based autonomous agent that does online comprehensive research on any given topic
 - Can produce detailed, factual and unbiased research reports
 - Offers customization options for focusing on relevant resources, outlines, and lessons
 - Addresses issues of speed and determinism, offering a more stable performance and increased speed through parallelized agent work, as opposed to synchronous operation